CrowdStrike/foundry-sample-servicenow-itsm/USERDOCS.md

 ## Prerequisites and Requirements

-Before using the ServiceNow ITSM Helper app, ensure you have:
+Before using the ServiceNow ITSM and SIR app, ensure you have:

 - A CrowdStrike Falcon instance with Foundry enabled
 - A ServiceNow instance with ITSM module installed